 A foot neuroma — sometimes called Morton’s neuroma — is a pinched and swollen nerve that usually appears between your third and fourth toes.
-Neuromas are benign growths but they can be very painful, especially when you walk.
+Neuromas are fibrosous around the nerve, and can be very painful, especially when you walk.

 The main symptom of a neuroma is pain between your toes when you walk.
 You might even feel like you have a pebble or rock in your shoe.
 Other symptoms are:

 - Pain at the front of your foot